Altiimax/DevWebProject/backEnd/DB/README.md

 # Database

-This folder contains all the sql files in order to create our database and a few dummy data fields.
+This folder contains all the files in relation with the database.